LetzterMensch/recipes/README.md

 ## About the Service

+This is a project in Hyperskills course : Java Back-end track.
 The application is just a simple multi-user RESTful service for kitchen recipes sharing.
 That allows to perform CRUD operations with recipes and provides Basic HTTP authentication.
 It uses a PostgreSQL database to store the data.
 You can also use any other relational database.
 If your database connection properties work, you can call some REST endpoints defined in ```localhost``` on **port 8081**. (see below)

 ## How to Run